katherine-taylor/katherine-blog/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hi, I'm Katherine, an analytically minded business analyst.
+  Hi, I'm Katherine, an analytically minded senior business analyst.
 ---

 <!-- this is a subheadline -->